 2. Fasting during it is easier to hide.
 All observant Muslims are fasting in Ramadan, and many place great emphasis on fasting during Rajab.
 Therefore, those who fast Sha'ban are doing so against the expectations of most people and can therefore more easily hide the fact that they are fasting.
 There is great virtue, under normal circumstances in hiding our voluntary acts.
 One anecdote in this regard mentions a man who fasted voluntarily for forty years without anyone knowing it, even his family.
 Every morning he would leave home with two loaves of bread in his hand.
 He would give them away in charity.
 His family thought that he was eating them, and the people in the marketplace where he worked thought that he was selling them.

 3. A third reason is related to the previous one.
 Because many people are fasting during Ramadan and Rajab, it is easier to fast then as large groups engaging in a particular act of worship make it easier for an individual to undertake that act.
-Hence, the increased difficulty of fasting during Sha'ban led the Prophet to place great emphasis on it.
+Hence, the increased difficulty of fasting during Sha'ban led the Prophet to place great emphasis on it.22.
+For a detailed articulation of these points see Ibn Rajab, pp. 250-256.

 In conclusion, we encourage everyone able to do so to fast as much as possible during this month.
 By so doing we will revive the Sunna of our Prophet, peace upon him, and bring much good to our souls and to our communities.
 May everyone be blessed to use these days as a preparation for the great month of Ramadan, and may our deeds ascend to God while we are in the very best spiritual state.